thedaviddias/bfdes.in/posts/create-a-class.md

 summary: Applying combinatorial optimisation to competitive multiplayer video game strategy
 ---

-This post is about combinatorial optimisation around the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.
+This post is about applying combinatorial optimisation to the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.

-For those who are not aware, in Call Of Duty, players are pit against each other in deathmatch or objective capture game modes.
+For those who are not aware, in Call Of Duty games, players are pit against each other in deathmatch or objective capture game modes.
 Good gunplay and weapon customisation is an important part of the competitive multiplayer experience.

 Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons extensively in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
 I wondered whether it would be possible to determine the optimal modifications for a weapon without inspecting every permutation of attachments.

 ## Gunsmith

-In the game world, each weapon has a set of base attributes that determine how it handles.
+In the game world, each weapon has a set of base attributes that define how it handles.
 These include, but are not limited to, the range of the weapon, its damage and the recoil it imparts.

-In Gunsmith, players can modify up to five different places of a weapon.
+In Gunsmith, players can modify up to five different places on a weapon.
 For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

 This optimisation problem mirrors a microeconomic one.
 Effectively, we seek to maximise a player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints imposed by game mechanics.
 Here, utility describes the increased performance a player derives from using their preferred weapon loadout.